-The management today has been heavily immersed in professional activities.
-Ida served on the Board of the Child Care Coordinating Council; Sherry has been on the PACE Alternative Payment Program and Dion has served as President of PACE, the California Child Care Association and served on the Board of the National Child Care Association.
+The management team has been actively involved in professional organizations.
+Ida served on the Board of the Child Care Coordinating Council, Sherry participated in the PACE Alternative Payment Program, and Dion held positions as President of PACE, the California Child Care Association, and served on the National Child Care Association's Board.

 Scheduled holidays observed by school closure are as follows:

 Martin Luther King Day

 Staff Appreciation Day

 Day Following Thanksgiving

 Varying cultural observances will be made, recognizing special days from different cultures.
 Hopefully, the parents will feel free to suggest a wide range of activities pulling from their own personal experiences.

 Arrangements to recognize individual birthdays of children need to be made with the staff a week prior to the birthday.

 The school requires a two-week notice prior to a child’s leaving the program for vacation time.
 Tuition for the child continues during this time to guarantee a reserved space upon his/her return to school.
 Please note that tuition must be paid in full without deduction for absences.
 This is because our staffing and other operations expenses are arranged on the basis of fixed enrollment levels and must be met on a continuing basis.
 Few of the operating costs of the facility are eliminated when a particular child is absent.